Civil Service • Judge – Ontario Superior Court

 Attended KCSS: 1966/67 – 70/71

-As a student, Peter, a King City native, led a full academic and athletic life.
+As a student, Peter a native of King City, led a full academic and athletic life.
 He participated in basketball, rugby, hockey as well as the Boys Athletic Association.
-After graduation he attended the University of Waterloo for Human Kinetics and Leisure and followed that with his degree from Osgoode Law School at York University.
+After graduation, he attended the University of Waterloo for Human Kinetics and Leisure and followed that with his degree from Osgoode Law School at York University.

 The next stage in Peter’s legal career was the most significant to date.
 Effective the 16th day of September 2002, he was appointed to the bench by the Chief Justice of Ontario.
 He now presides in Newmarket.

 Justice Tetley has been a member of the local Lions Club since 1984, on the board of management of the local community centre since 1990, assisted his former high school by being on the parent’s council and volunteered as a speaker on legal topics at KCSS and other schools.
 For the last twenty years he has been involved in youth sports and coaching and particularly enjoyed his role as legal representative and advisor to National Hockey League player Jeff O’Neill of the Carolina Hurricanes.

 The Voice of King City Secondary School Alumni